HatimChergui/unbiased-collective-memory/README.md

 # Unbiased Collective Memory for Agentic Negotiation

+[Citation] If you use this code or any (modified) part of it, please cite the corresponding paper:
+H. Chergui, M. Catalan Cid, P. Sayyad Khodashenas, D. Camps Mur, C. Verikoukis, ''Toward an Unbiased Collective Memory for Efficient LLM-Based Agentic 6G Cross-Domain Management,'' [Online] Available: https://arxiv.org/submit/6843423/view, 2025.

 ## Overview

 The **Unbiased Collective Memory** is a Python module designed to enhance the decision-making of negotiating agents by mitigating common cognitive biases in memory retrieval.
 Instead of relying purely on the most recent or semantically similar past negotiation outcomes, this system applies calculated penalties and bonuses to promote retrieval of **objectively high-performing strategies** and **salient learning moments (failures)**.